 However, the finding that 6- and 8-year-olds showed different response times for congruent and incongruent trials under no rotation raises the possibility that their congruency effects for rotated stimuli were a result of decreased attention in incongruent trials away from the comparison stimulus, rather than reflecting top-down influences on mental rotation.
 If so then we would expect lower accuracy in these trials, which was not the case.
-Rather, findings suggest that at age 6 children’s mental images are depictive, as shown by their linear increase in response times with increasing angle, and their imagery performance is influenced by conceptual factors.
+Rather, findings suggest that at age 6 children’s mental images are depictive, as shown by their linear increase in response times with increasing angle, and their mental rotation performance is influenced by conceptual factors.
 Overall, this indicates an early reliance on the perceptual properties of images, with children spontaneously utilising conceptual information to guide their mental imagery.
 This finding adds to earlier work by Estes (1998), who reported that by age 6, children were similar to adults in demonstrating conscious awareness of the process of imaging the rotation path of a visual image.
 Four-year-olds, by contrast, were poorer at describing the mental process of rotation, thus indicating less metacognitive awareness in the process of mental rotation.
 An insight into one’s own mental states may be necessary in order for mental imagery performance to be conceptually penetrated.

-In sum, children’s mental imagery performance can be penetrated by top-down knowledge and this effect decreases with age.
-The developmental approach taken here provides novel insights into the emergence of the effects of top-down knowledge on imagery performance and the depictive nature of mental images.
+In sum, children’s mental rotation performance can be penetrated by top-down knowledge and this effect decreases with age.
+The developmental approach taken here provides novel insights into the emergence of the effects of top-down knowledge on mental rotation performance and the depictive nature of mental images.

 References

+Collins, D. W., & Kimura, D. (1997).
+A large sex difference on a two-dimensional mental rotation task.
+Behavioral Neuroscience, 111, 845-849. doi:10.1037/0735-7044.111.4.845.

 Doherty, M. J., & Wimmer, M. C. (2005).
 Children’s understanding of ambiguous figures: Which cognitive developments are necessary to experience reversal?
 Cognitive Development, 20, 407-421. doi:10.1016/j.cogdev.2005.05.003.

 Estes, D. (1998).
 Young Children’s Awareness of Their Mental Activity: The Case of Mental Rotation.
 Child Development, 69(5), 1345. doi:10.2307/1132270.